 Strategic planning to maximise retirement income

-Superannuation is one key investment areas designed to aid in meeting your retirement income needs.
+Superannuation is a key investment area designed to aid in meeting your retirement income needs.

-Unfortunately, many people don’t understand their investments, the fees involved and the constant regulatory and legislative changes that occur over time that may impact them individually.
+Unfortunately, many don’t understand their current investments, what they are actually invested in, the fees involved, and the constant regulatory and legislative changes that occur over time that may impact them individually.

-Maximising efficiency in this area can positively impact your retirement lifestyle and enable longevity of their finances.
+Maximising efficiency, and understanding in this area can positively impact your retirement lifestyle and enable longevity in finances.

-Our range of retails super products and Self-Managed Super Funds allow clients to gain an increased level of control over their superannuation savings.
+Our diverse range of retail super products and Self-Managed Super Funds allow clients to gain an increased level of control over their superannuation savings.

 Oracle Advisory Group can help you understand:

-At Oracle Advisory Group we specialise in analysing your current superannuation provider and advising the best outcomes for you based on your specific needs, with the aim of making this investment area grow faster and be effective for your future needs.
+At Oracle Advisory Group we specialise in analysing your current superannuation provider and advising the best outcomes for you based on your specific needs, with the aim of making this investment area achieve superior returns with lower risk and to be tax effective into the future.

-Our complimentary initial strategy session will help you to understand the many opportunities and pitfalls that exist, and more importantly, how we can guide you to a place that suits your individual needs.
+Our complimentary initial strategy session will help you to understand the many opportunities and pitfalls that exist and assist you in organising a superannuation strategy for the years ahead.

 Frequently Asked Questions

-· Alternatively, you can rollover your money from your existing superannuation fund to your new one.
+- Alternatively, rollover your money from your existing superannuation fund to your new one.

+Super is designed to fund your retirement cash flow needs, and therefore the preserved funds are not accessible until you turn 65 or reach preservation age and retire.
 However, there are certain circumstances that may enable you to take your preserved funds out of your super.
-These include:

 - Severe financial hardship